Caring for Nature:

 Monday 3 November 2003

-The British Academy is hosting a one-day symposium on Caring for Nature: Sources and Conflicts of Modern Environmentalism.
-The symposium will take place at the British Academy on Monday 3 November 2003.
+The British Academy hosted a one-day symposium on Caring for Nature: Sources and Conflicts of Modern Environmentalism.

 It is sometimes said that to be a friend of the earth one must be an enemy of man.
 Environmental reformers today typically start from the premise that human impact on the natural world is in principal wrong, and that the best way to deal with the rest of nature is to leave it alone.
 Yet the first ecologically-minded savants started, a century and a half ago, from a completely opposite premise: that while human global impact was often mischievous and potentially disastrous, care of the earth required ever more substantial human intervention.
 This event will explore how environmentalism began, why and how it has changed, and the consequences for the future of the Earth and of humanity.